Summer Strings Camp

 VIOLIN FACULTY

-Violinist Andrew Dunlap earned his MM in Violin Performance at Rice University’s Shepherd School of Music, studying with Paul Kantor and his BM in Violin Performance from University of Rochester’s Eastman School of Music, studying with Renee Jolles and Charles Castleman.
+Andrew received his MM from Rice University, studying with Paul Kantor.
+He earned his BM in Violin Performance from the Eastman School of Music, studying with Renee Jolles and Charles Castleman.

 Jenaesha Iwaasa Browder